Snohomish, Washington

-The city was founded in 1859 and named Cadyville after pioneer settler E. F. Cady and renamed to Snohomish in 1871.
+The city was founded in 1859 and named Cadyville after pioneer settler Edson T. Cady and renamed to Snohomish in 1871.
 It served as county seat of Snohomish County from 1861 to 1897, when the county government was relocated to Everett.
 Snohomish has a downtown district that is renowned for its collection of antique shops and is listed on the National Register of Historic Places.

 History

 The Snohomish River Valley was originally inhabited by the Snohomish people, a Coast Salish tribe who lived between Port Gardner Bay and modern-day Monroe.
 An archaeological site near the confluence of the Snohomish and Pilchuck Rivers has indications of human habitation that began as early as 8,000 years before present.
+A village, sbadaʔɬ, was at the site of the modern-day city that now bears the tribe's name.
 The Snohomish had contact with white explorers in the early 19th century, with their name recorded as "Sinnahamis" by John Work of the Hudson's Bay Company, among the first to also use the name to describe the river.
 The Snohomish were signatories of the Point Elliott Treaty in 1855, which relocated the tribe to the Tulalip Indian Reservation.

 In the early 1850s, the territorial government planned to construct a military road connecting Fort Steilacoom to Fort Bellingham, with a ferry crossing of the Snohomish River at Kwehtlamanish, a winter village of the Snohomish people.
 The road, proposed in the wake of the Pig War, was intended to be built far enough inland to be safe from British naval attacks.
 The confluence of the Snohomish and Pilchuck rivers, located near Kwehtlamanish, was sought by several American settlers from Steilacoom who arrived in 1859 to file homestead claims.
 Edson F. Cady and Heil Barnes, representing carpenter Emory C. Ferguson, settled near the proposed ferry landing, while Egbert H. Tucker filed a claim for a plot on the other side of the Snohomish River.
 The settlement was originally known as "Cadyville" and changed its name to Snohomish City in 1871.
 The name Snohomish comes from the name of the dominant local Native American tribe "sdoh-doh-hohbsh" ([sduhúbʃ]), whose meaning is widely disputed.

 Although the military road was never completed, Snohomish quickly became a center of commerce in the expanding region.
 In 1861, Snohomish County separated from Island County and the Village of Snohomish was voted the county seat.
-It remained so until 1897 when the county seat was relocated to the larger, yet much newer neighboring city of Everett, Washington after a controversial and contested county-wide vote.
+The first school in the settlement was organized in 1867 or 1867.
+The first train on the Seattle, Lake Shore and Eastern Railway arrived in Snohomish on July 16, 1888.
+Snohomish was incorporated as a town in 1888 and re-incorporated as a city in 1890 after Washington had achieved statehood.
+The first class graduated from Snohomish High School in 1894.
+The city lost its status as county seat in 1897, when the government relocated to the larger, yet much newer neighboring city of Everett after a controversial and contested county-wide vote.